Fayette County, Illinois

 Fayette County is a county located in the U.S. state of Illinois.
-As of the 2010 census, the population was 22,140.
+As of the 2020 census, the population was 21,488.
 Its county seat is Vandalia, the site of the Vandalia State House State Historic Site.
-Ramsey Lake State Recreation Area is located in the northwest part of this county.
+Ramsey Lake State Recreation Area is located in the northwestern part of this county.

 History

-Fayette County was formed in 1821 out of Bond, Clark, and Crawford counties.
+Fayette County was formed in 1821 out of Bond, Clark, and Crawford counties; according to one source, the county was formed on February 14, 1812.
 It was named in honor of the Marquis de LaFayette, French hero of the American Revolutionary War.

+In 1823, Marion County, Illinois was carved out from the southernmost part of Fayette County; this was followed by the creation of Clay, Clinton and Shelby Counties from Fayette County areas.
+Early Tazewell County also received acreage from Fayette County.
+The year 1831 saw the creation of Effingham County and the establishment of the modern Fayette County boundaries.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 725 sqmi, of which 716 sqmi is land and 8.9 sqmi (1.2%) is water.

 Climate and weather

 In recent years, average temperatures in the county seat of Vandalia have ranged from a low of 18 °F in January to a high of 88 °F in July, although a record low of -21 °F was recorded in January 1985 and a record high of 104 °F was recorded in July 1980.
 Average monthly precipitation ranged from 2.41 in in February to 4.11 in in May.